technicalanxiety/technicalanxiety.github.io/_posts/2025-10-31-ops-changes.md

 ### Financial Management

 - **Old Approach:** Huge centralized budgets and little transparency.
 - **Modern Approach:** Move to usage-based, opex-focused models.
-Cloud platforms give you real-time financial data—use it.
+Cloud platforms give you real-time financial data - use it.

   > **Quick Win:**
   > Empower product owners to manage their own budgets.
 Use cloud cost management tools to track and optimize spending.